furkot/icon-fonts/Readme.md

     make optimize

-It'll merge path, apply transforms and if will change the viewport aspect ratio to square (it will center the path preserving aspect ration).
+It'll merge path, apply transforms and change the viewport aspect ratio to square (it will center the path preserving aspect ration).
 If resulting file needs to be further tweaked try [inkscape] and [svgo].

 ## License

 All files in `svg` directory are published under the licenses provided by their owners.
 Check `svg` folder for iconset license files.

 Everything outside of the `svg` directory is published under MIT license.